stanford-crfm/helm/README.md

 # Contributing

 To contribute to this project, install the dev dependencies and git hook scripts:
-`pip install -r requirements.dev.txt && pre-commit install`.
+`pip install -r requirements.txt && pre-commit install`.